- What is geo targeting on mobile devices?

-Geo targeting mobile feature is often used to target users looking for stores and services nearby, the so-called "near me" searches, which makes this type of targeting very helpful for both advertisers and customers.
-Location based marketing can also be applied to increase awareness of your store location for the users who currently stay around.
+The geo targeting mobile feature is often used to target users looking for stores and services nearby, the so-called "near me" searches, which makes this type of targeting very helpful for both advertisers and customers.

 When it comes to the distinction between geofencing vs geo targeting, it might seem like a subtle one, but it's important to differentiate the two.

-Geotargeting mobile works for users found within a certain area but it also allows to take into account their interests and preferences, which makes targeting customers even more precise.
-Geofencing, in contrast, allows you to trigger your message to every potential customer that enters or exits your restricted area aka ‘geo fence’ (hence, geo-fencing).
-Once the user gets inside this defined fence, the trigger works and they get a push notification or email alert about local deals from your nearby-located business.
-Both features can be used for many purposes, but in this article, we’ll focus on geo targeting mobile devices.
+Geofencing, in contrast, allows you to trigger your message to every potential customer that enters or exits your restricted area aka "geo fence" (hence, geo-fencing).
+The essential part of it is that once the user gets inside this defined fence, the trigger works and they get a push notification or email alert about local deals from your nearby-located businesses.

-What are the benefits of geo targeting mobile users for advertisers?
+What are the benefits of mobile location targeting for advertisers?

-With geo targeting, mobile marketing is becoming precise and effective as never before.
-There are a lot of reasons for this, and we'll discuss a couple of them:
+With geo targeting, mobile marketing is becoming precise and effective like never before.
+There are a lot of reasons for this, and we'll discuss a couple of them.